micahcantor/buffalo/README.md

 - Horizontal scrolling has not been implemented, so characters past the width of the terminal cannot be viewed, but they can be edited.
 - Tab input has not been implemented

+## Acknowledgements

+This project was built as my final project for CSC-213: Operating Systems at Grinnell College.
+Some of the initial code was borrowed from Charlie Curtsinger.
+Slides for my presentation can be found under `resources`.